lekhakpadmanabh/Summarizer/README.md

     >>> print article.meta
     ''

-In this case, there is none, but `smrzr` has you covered
+In this case there was none but don't worry `smrzr` has it covered

     >>> print article.summary
     u'Having been thrashed in the general election, and again in the state elections last week in Maharashtra and Haryana, can the Congress bounce back?'

-You can also get the key points
+Get the key points

     >>> print article.keypoints
     [u'In the past, the Congress has often been written off after massive defeats but bounced back.', u'Wherever the Congress has slipped to third or fourth position in a state, anti-incumbency has favoured the No 2 party, leaving the No 3 party out in the cold.', u'Despite these setbacks, the Congress remained either No 1 or No 2 in other states.', u'Even if it slips to No 3 in state after state, it is easily No 2 at the national level.']

 There is an experimental `entities` attribute for Summarizer instance which prints out any proper nouns it could detect using nltk helpers.
-Switch it on by using `entities=True` while instantiating Summarizer.
+Switch it on by using `entities=True` while instantiating smrzr.
+There is also a command line interface so you can use `python -m smrzr -u <enter url here>`